Atmosera-CoPilot-Dev/syniti-050825/intro/prompts.md

 8)
 ```
 I am a systems architect leading a team of systems engineers.
 Our environment includes both Go and C# applications and services.
-I need guidance on planning, designing, and implementing the following tasks:
+I need advise and guidance on planning these tasks:

 1. Create a cloud environment using Azure.
 2. Set up a web server and a load balancer.
 3. Set up a database server.
 4. Configure networking (e.g., VPC, subnets, security groups).
-5. Implement security measures for the infrastructure.
+5. Identify security measures for the infrastructure.

 ```